Spider-Man 3 (video game): Game Boy Advance

 While patrolling the city, Spider-Man spots a building on fire, so he goes there and defuses a bomb.
 He then spots the New Goblin flying around and realizes that he is his friend, Harry Osborn, who believes Spider-Man murdered his father and wants retribution.
 After Spider-Man defeats Harry, he leaves to rescue more civilians trapped in a building.

-Later, Spider-Man encounters the Sandman, but is unable to defeat him, so he returns home, where the alien symbiote envolps him, creating a new black suit that enhances his powers.
+Later, Spider-Man encounters the Sandman, but is unable to defeat him, so he returns home, where the alien symbiote spots him, creating a new black suit that enhances his powers.
 The following day, Spider-Man faces the villains Electro, who has kidnapped a senator, and The Mad Bomber, who has planted explosives throughout the city.
 After defeating both villains, Spider-Man encounters Sandman again and pursues him, eventually defeating him by violently washing him away down the sewers.

 Realizing that the symbiote's influence is starting to corrupt him, Spider-Man removes it using sonic vibrations from the bell of a nearby church.
 However, the symbiote attaches to Eddie Brock instead, who desires revenge against both Peter Parker and Spider-Man, turning him into Venom.
 Spider-Man is later attacked by Venom and a still-living Sandman, who has since gained quicksand powers.
 After defeating Sandman, Spider-Man and Venom engage in a final battle, until Venom falls off the building and seemingly dies.
 Spider-Man proceeds to call for an ambulance, as the symbiote leaves Eddie's body and slithers away into the night.
 The game ends on a cliffhanger with a screenshot reading "The End?"

 Special editions

-Special editions of the game were available to PlayStation 2 and PlayStation 3 owners.
+Special editions of the game were available to PS2 and PS3 owners.
 The PlayStation 3 Collector's Edition artwork shows the fully colored Black Suit of Spider-Man instead of a hybrid of both suits.
-Common features for the PlayStation 2 and PlayStation 3 were an interview with Avi Arad, chief creative officer of Marvel Entertainment and founder of Marvel Studios, Spider-Man 3 movie webisodes, a behind the scenes featurette with the cast, and a collectable lenticular card with the movie's images.
-The PlayStation 3 Collector's Edition came with a pre-installed DLC which featured the ability to play as the New Goblin (who becomes available only after defeating him in the game).
-The New Goblin DLC was later made available for download from Xbox Live and PlayStation Network users on July 12, 2007.
+Common features for the PS2 and PS3 were an interview with Avi Arad, chief creative officer of Marvel Entertainment and founder of Marvel Studios, Spider-Man 3 movie webisodes, a behind the scenes featurette with the cast, and a collectable lenticular card with the movie's images.
+The PS3 Collector's Edition came with a pre-installed DLC that featured the ability to play as the New Goblin (who becomes available only after defeating him in the game).
+The New Goblin DLC was later made available for download from PlayStation Network and Xbox Live users on July 12, 2007.